slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "You get paid for being right first, and to be first, you can’t wait for consensus."
 "Don’t settle and don’t struggle.
 Life is what flows in between."
 -- Naval Ravikant*

-- It’s on documentation.
-If it’s not add it.
--->

-Helpful people don’t ask «how can I help».
-They just help.
-(Naval Ravikant)

-Hints:

-- Help with a precise thing («I can drop a lasagna at 4:00.») instead of I’m here for you.

 > *"If you have a dream, don’t waste your energies explaining why."
 -- Paulo Coelho*